-Problems Inherent in the Local-Market Concept
+Ambiguities in the Concept

 Things which remain elusive despite diligent search often turn out to be ill-defined or even nonexistent.
-That this might be the case with the concept of distinct local banking markets is suggested by three considerations.
+That this might be so of distinct local banking markets is suggested by three considerations.
 First, the concept of a local market implicitly rests on the assumption that locational convenience is of paramount importance to the consumer.
-It is implausible to assume concurrently that the importance of this factor ends at the market boundary.
-If location considerations prevent competition between markets, as S-C-P forces us to assume, they must also affect competition within each market.
-While this is partly a matter of structure (structural measures should depend on time or distance as well as the number and size distribution of banks), it must make us wonder whether the conventional concept of a market is appropriate.
+It is implausible to assume simultaneously importance of this factor ends at the market boundary.
+If locational considerations prevent competition between markets, as S-C-P forces us to assume, they must also affect competition within each market.
+While